![]() |

 As a result most visitors here will be independent travellers who either own holiday homes in the area, or are staying at the only hotel in the village the impressive Casa Tegoyo Rural House on the outskirts of Conil.

-Making the journey west to Conil from the Arrecife International Airport is usually very straightforward, although
+Making the journey west to Conil from the Arrecife International Airport is usually very straightforward, although realistically there are only two options available for the journey.

-realistically there are only two options available for the journey.
-The first, and possibly the most convenient option, would certainly be the door to door service offered by any of the numerous taxis waiting outside of the arrivals hall, who would typically charge around 10€ for the journey.
-Taxis on Lanzarote do represent very good value for money by European standards, and can instantly be recognised as being the eggshell/white cars with a large red stripe on each front door.
 However, a standard taxi on the island is only licenced to carry a maximum of 4 passengers plus a "reasonable" amount of luggage, so for larger groups of travellers, or those with special needs, it is our recommendation to make provision for a pre-booked taxi to be waiting for you at the airport, and clearly specify at the time of booking that a larger, or specially adapted, vehicle is needed for the journey.

 As you pass the town of Tias keep a sharp lookout for the LZ501, Carretera de Tias A Conil turning, which will then take you all the way into the centre of the village.
 If needed, a more detailed version of this route, complete with links to maps where appropriate, is available from the Route Map link on the left hand frame of this page.